d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 to an interval of $\pm 0.01$,
 then we should collect roughly 2500 samples.
-If we want to fit two standard deviations in that range and thus be 95% that $\epsilon_\mathcal{D}(f) \in \epsilon(f) \pm 0.01$, then we will need 10,000 samples!
+If we want to fit two standard deviations in that range and thus be 95% confident that $\epsilon_\mathcal{D}(f) \in \epsilon(f) \pm 0.01$, then we will need 10,000 samples!